Note on searching for critical lattice models as entropy critical points from strange correlator: Numerical Tests

 \subsection{The $A$-series minimal model: competition between 0 and 0 $\oplus$ 2 in $A_k$}

 In this section, we provide numerical examples of various competing condensates generating critical lattice models to verify the entropy function test introduced above.
+We plot three times of the entropy function values to manifest the estimated central charge.
 The first example is the $A$-series lattice integrable model, which takes the input category $A_{k+1}$.
 The category $A_{k+1}$ contains $k+1$ simple objects $0,1,\cdots,k$, with fusion rules

 The two Frobenius algebras of interest are $\mathcal{A}_0 = 0$ and $\mathcal{A}_1 = 0\oplus2$, which share a common module $M = 1$.
 Parametrizing the unit cells as

 the critical value of the parameter $r_k^*$ for the input category $A_{k+1}$ should be taken at~\cite{Aasen2016topoII,Vanhove2018mapping,Chen2024CFTD}